suitendaal/RailNL/README.md

 ### Installing

 ## Experimeting
 We already looked in to Dijkstra's algorithm, Simulated Annealing, Hillclimber and depth first.
 The Simualated Annealing algoritm can be iterated over a certain number of times.
 We tried a few different number of iterations.
 When we use 1 iteration, the score is relatively low (as example 899859.99574).
 While, when we use 500 or more iterations, we get a score almost always around 999859,9.

+The Hillclimber is being iterated over 200 times.
+Our best score so far is 999859,99593.
 We also made functions to draw the trajects we choose and the complete graph.
 We want to begin to work with the stations of the entire Netherlands a.s.a.p.

 ## Versioning
 * **Atom 1.22.1**